ericelliott/moneysafe/README.md

 ```js
 .2 + .1 === .3; // false
 ```
 However, this problem effectively goes away if you perform the same calculations in arbitrary precision units.
-Money$afe converts your dollar values into BigNumbers and then exposes arithetic operations like add, multiply, and divide.
+Money$afe converts your dollar values into BigNumbers and then exposes arithmetic operations like add, multiply, and divide.

 With Money$afe: